knpuniversity/rest/knpu/episode1/patch.rst

 In fact, even this little structure here comes from another proposed standard, `RFC 6902`_.
 If you want to know more about this, read the blog post `Please.
-Don't Patch Like An Idiot`_ from this tutorial's co-author William.
+Don't Patch Like An Idiot`_ from this tutorial's co-author Mr. William Durand.

 So what should you do in your API?
 It's tough, because we live in a world where the most popular API's still bend the rules.
 Try to follow the rules